Poisoning and Biogenic Amines - the cause of

 to gut and neurological problems.

-The biogenic amines also allow micro-organisms to grow in the
+The biogenic amines also allow micro-organisms to

 amines.
 Thus a vicious circle is set up enabling the development of persistent

 (chronic) ME.
 Anything that leads to micro-organism overgrowth in the upper GI